 As the moisture cools at a higher altitude, the water vapor condenses into liquid, and heat is released.
 This is where the cumulus cloud is visible.
-However, in favorable conditions at the low, mid and upper levels of the atmosphere, the heat then warms the air, causing it to become less dense than the surrounding drier air and continues to rise in what will now be called an updraft.
+However, in favorable conditions at the low, mid, and upper levels of the atmosphere, the heat warms the air, causing it to become less dense than the surrounding drier air and rise in what will now be called an updraft.
 This is the beginning of the convective process.

-As the air continues to rise, a low pressure aloft (above the ground, in the atmosphere) develops beneath the cumulus cloud or the forming thunderstorm.
+As the air rises, a low pressure aloft (above the ground, in the atmosphere) develops beneath the cumulus cloud or the forming thunderstorm.

 In a typical thunderstorm, approximately 500 million kilograms of water vapor are lifted into the Earth’s atmosphere.

-One of the simplest triggering mechanisms is the sun heats the surface of land, and a runway convective process causes a warm updraft and a cool downdraft to occur.
+One of the simplest triggering mechanisms is the sun heats the surface of the land, and a runway convective process causes a warm updraft and a cool downdraft to occur.
 This is more typical of showers across Trinidad and Tobago.
-In thunderstorms, we usually have a bit more going on at the surface and aloft to trigger and sustain these heat engines.
+We usually have a bit more going on at the surface and aloft to trigger and sustain these heat engines in thunderstorms.

 Sea Breeze Convergence

-This is the most common trigger during the wet season, as well as days where a light wind regime is in place across Trinidad.
+This is the most common trigger during the wet season and days when a light wind regime is in place across Trinidad.

 The entire process begins as soon as the sun rises.
-Very slowly, the sun begins to heat up the land surface.
+Very slowly, the sun starts to heat the land surface.
 The existing air over the land surface warms, and the air rises.
-As the air over coastal areas rises, cooler air from over the surrounding water bodies moves in to replace the rising pocket of air near the surface.
+As the air over coastal areas rises, cooler air from the surrounding water bodies moves in to replace the rising pocket of air near the surface.

-This generally occurs across Western Trinidad with winds from the Gulf of Paria year-round when moisture is present, Southern Trinidad with winds from the Columbus Channel during the wet season and across Eastern Trinidad with winds from the Atlantic Ocean when the overall wind regime is light.
+This generally occurs across Western Trinidad with winds from the Gulf of Paria year-round when moisture is present, Southern Trinidad with winds from the Columbus Channel during the wet season, and Eastern Trinidad with winds from the Atlantic Ocean when the overall wind regime is light.

 In Trinidad, this tends to occur when winds are from the south.
-Winds from the surface, heated as it moves across the terrain of Trinidad, are forced upwards by the Southern, Central and predominantly Northern Range.
-In Tobago, this occurs when moisture moves off the Atlantic Ocean and forced upwards by the Main Ridge of the island.
+Winds from the surface, heated as it moves across the terrain of Trinidad, are forced upwards by the Southern, Central, and predominantly Northern Range.
+In Tobago, this occurs when moisture moves off the Atlantic Ocean and is forced upwards by the island’s Main Ridge.